 However, there are a couple of issues with Ethereum’s Proof of Work model.
 Firstly, as more and more people use the network, the amount of electricity required to confirm transactions gets higher.
 Not only does this make mining less profitable, but it is also really bad for the environment!

-Using the Proof of Work model also limits the amount of transactions that can be verified.
+Using the Proof of Work model also limits the number of transactions that can be verified.
 As I mentioned earlier in this Ethereum vs Cardano guide, the network can only handle 15 transactions per second.
 This is significantly less than most other new blockchains.

 So, now that you know how transactions are verified on the Ethereum blockchain, the next part of my Cardano vs Ethereum guide is going to look at how Cardano does it…